wp-plugins/youtube-embed-plus/readme.txt

 6. YouTube Embed Screenshot 6: Localization/internationalization so you can set the player's interface language

 == Changelog ==

+= YouTube Embed 10.1 =
+Adds the ability to automatically migrate from another plugin's shortcode.
+Caching feature now allows lifetime settings.
+Improved compatibility with other plugins using the YouTube API.

 = YouTube Embed 10.0 =
 This update includes improved tips (Free and Pro) and adds caching to the Pro version for faster page loading.